zalify/easy-email-editor/readme.md

   </a>
 </p>

+---

+## Pro Version Announcement

+We are delighted to announce that we now have a more powerful and customizable commercial version available. <a href="https://demo.easyemail.pro/full?utm_source=github" target="_blank">Check it out here </a>.

+If you are interested, feel free to contact us at ch.mao@qq.com.

+---

 ## Introduction

 Easy email is developed based on the [MJML](https://mjml.io/) and has very good compatibility.
 At the same time, it can generate code through drag-and-drop editing.